qintarra/C-Sharp/Tasks/Collections_task/README.md

 In **CustomArray** implementation of the following functionality is required:
 - Creating of empty user array with a specified first index and a specified number of elements.
+- Creating of user array based on a standard existing array or other collection.